TobyFrank/cs124-lab2/design/design.md

 We did not change much from our second lab.
 We essentially followed our original design idea, which was to have dropdowns for filtering and for flag priority selection.
 For prototyping purposes, we originally did not have a dropdown and just had three flags populate inline that users could choose from, but this would move our task text in an odd way and was less intuitive according to users when we conducted preliminary user testing.

+Fourth Lab:

+The main design alternative was keeping the flag dropdown bar.
+However, we decided to go with clicks to change flag priority, which is a cleaner design with less clicks after conducting user testing.

 <br><br>
 ### 3. User Testing